OCPC Gaming 240gb SSD

-OCPC is a USA based company that has been providing memory solutions since 2007.
-The company makes SSDs, Memory, PSUs and even Nvidia and AMD GPUs.
+OCPC is a USA-based company that has been providing memory solutions since 2007.
+The company makes SSDs, Memory, PSUs and even Nvidia and AMD GPUs so, we sourced one of their solid-state hard drives for testing to see if performance can live up to the competition in the market.

 Today, we will take a look at their 240GB Solid State Drive (SSD).